 “Quit thinking about him and definitely don’t pity him.
 Malfoy wouldn’t spit on us if we were on fire.
 Besides, you don’t know what really goes on at his house.
 He probably has father's Death Eater friends over for Christmas and they probably kick the house elves around for a game of fun.”

-“I don’t kick my house elves.”
-Draco defended.
-Except for the one time father made him punish one of them.
+“I don’t kick my house elves,” Draco defended.
+Except for the one time his father made him punish one of them.
 He told Draco they had to learn to fear him, but he didn’t want to do it.

 “Yes.
 I do.
 But even if I’m wrong and it’s an entirely miserable event, then he certainly deserves it.”
 Ron was completely irritated now.

 "Maybe if he had some happiness in his life, he wouldn't be like he is," she defended Draco once again.

 “Why the bloody hell are we talking about him?
 It’s putting me in a sour mood.”